Insight to help you focus on what really matters

 Learning & people development is changing

-Learning leaders are being asked to do more - often with less time, less certainty, and greater scrutiny on value.
+Learning leaders are being asked to do more to address skills gaps - often with less time, less certainty, and greater scrutiny on value.

-This space brings together thinking that explores how learning and people development are changing - and the questions many organisations are now grappling with.
+Hemsley Fraser's mission is to transform how people learn, engage,and develop in the rhythm of their work, wherever they are.
+This page brings together resources that explore how learning and people development is evolving, and the questions many organisations are now grappling with.

 Blog Images6

-Explores how learning can be designed for real performance change - and how impact can be understood and measured in ways that matter to stakeholders.
+Explore how learning can be designed for real performance change, and how impact can be understood and measured in ways that matter to stakeholders.
+This is data-driven learning.

 When time and attention are limited, learning has to earn its place.
-This perspective explores how development can work with the realities of modern roles — not against them.
+This perspective explores how development can work with the realities of modern roles, not against them, enabling L&D leaders to create accessible and impactful learning solutions.

-With so many options, tools, and demands, progress often depends on clarity — not more complexity.
-Explore an approach built around content, technology, and services, designed to work together.
+With so many options, tools, and demands, progress often depends on clarity, not more complexity.
+Explore an approach built around content curation, technology, and services, designed to work together and support better decision-making.

-Your voice matters in the future of L&D
+Why does your voice matter in the future of L&D?

-Our annual L&D survey is live.
+Our annual Learning & Development survey is live.
 Share your perspective on what’s changing, what’s challenging, and what learning needs to do next.
+Your input helps uncover industry trends that shape the future of professional development.

 How do you prove the impact of learning?

-Demonstrating the value of learning has never been more important — or more challenging.
+Demonstrating the value of learning has never been more important.
 Too often, impact is assessed at the end of a programme, when it’s already too late to influence outcomes or shape success.

-This insight paper explores a different approach: designing learning for performance from the outset.
+This insight paper explores a different approach.
+One that puts impact measurement first and: designs learning and professional development programmes for performance from the outset.
 Developed and refined with senior L&D professionals, it offers practical perspectives on moving beyond activity metrics to focus on behaviour change, performance, and business relevance.
+This approach empowers learning leaders to make data-driven decisions that align learning initiatives with organisational goals.

 Artboard 17